 In short, there are a variety of different grants and supports available to help new businesses in Ireland get established.
 To find out more about these options and how you can apply for them, contact your local LEO or Enterprise Ireland office.

-These grants and supports can help early-stage startups get off the ground.
-There are a number of options available, so it's important to do your research to see what will work best for you business.
+These grants and support can help early-stage startups get off the ground.
+There are a number of options available, so it's important to do your research to see what will work best for your business.